Orumgbe/Portfolio_projects/The_Wall/README.md

 	`git clone https://github.com/Orumgbe/Portfolio_projects.git`

-Extract project "The_Wall" from the directory or navigate to the directory within the repo
+Extract project "The_Wall" from the directory or navigate to the directory within the repo.<br>

-	pip install required extensions
+pip install required extensions<br>
-	- flask
+	- flask<br>
-	- flask-bcrypt
+	- flask-bcrypt<br>
-	- flask-login
+	- flask-login<br>
-	- flask-sqlalchemy
+	- flask-sqlalchemy<br>
-	- flask-wtf
+	- flask-wtf<br>

   <b>Ensure you have flask installed before installing the extensions</b>

 <h2 id="usage">Usage</h2>
 	You can access this web application to use remotely with the link provided in the links section.
-    If you wish to use this locally, you can run it locally
+    However, if you wish to use this locally, you can run it locally

 	`python3 app.py`